nasarar/Post_Covid19_Vacation_Projection/README.md

 • 	Once the user has entered the departure or destination countries, the website will generate when herd immunity will be reached in those countries in 	accordance with our machine learning model.

-•	The website will also generate a list of flights based on the departure/return date.
+•	An interactive map will include popup markers of airports in the chosen countries based on the aviationstack API (https://aviationstack.com/)

-•	Users will be notified of travel advisories and whether it is safe to travel to that country.

-•	Website will include graphs that reflect COVID-19 vaccination data (percentage of individuals that are fully vaccinated)

 •	Website Template: https://whimsical.com/covid-19-Wt8H3eaXMasUUiv68tSpT7

 -	The website will also generate a list of flights based on the departure/return date.